John Safran

-John Michael Safran (born 13 August 1972) is an Australian radio personality, satirist, documentary maker and author, known for combining humour with religious, political and ethnic issues.
+John Michael Safran (יְהוֹשֻׁעַ ספרן; born 13 August 1972) is an Australian radio personality, satirist, documentary maker and author, known for combining humour with religious, political and ethnic issues.
 First gaining fame appearing in Race Around the World in 1997, Safran went on to produce a series of documentaries, television shows and host radio programs.

 Safran is known for his television stunts, which include placing a fatwa on Australian television host Rove McManus, sneaking nine young men into an exclusive Melbourne nightclub by disguising them as members of American nu metal band Slipknot, running through Jerusalem wearing nothing but the beanie and scarf of St Kilda Football Club, driving a remote-controlled seagull with a cigarette onto the Melbourne Cricket Ground, and his confrontation with A Current Affair host Ray Martin.

 He currently works as a journalist and author.
 He released his latest book, Squat, in October 2024.

 Early life

 Safran was born in Melbourne to Jewish parents.
 His maternal grandparents were Polish Jewish Bundists.
 Safran's mother, Gitl, was born in Uzbekistan as they were fleeing their home country for Australia.
 She died in 2003.
 His paternal ancestors were German Jews and left shortly before the rise of Nazi Germany.
 He has one older sister, Margaret.

 He grew up in Balwyn North and attended North Balwyn Primary School, Balwyn High School and Yeshivah College from Year 8 onwards.
 He describes himself at Yeshivah, an all-boys Orthodox Jewish school, as being "the least religious kid in the most religious school in Australia".

 After school he studied journalism at RMIT University.
 He eventually dropped out without completing his degree and began work in advertising for Clemenger Harvie.
 During this time he also worked as a copywriter for Mazda, Village Roadshow and Sea World, where he wrote the company's jingle.